Compressed Sensing: A Discrete Optimization Approach: Computational Results

-We seek to answer the following question: how does the performance of Algorithm \ref{alg:BNB} compare to state-of-the-art methods such as BPD, IRWL1 and OMP on real world data?
-To evaluate the performance of Algorithm \ref{alg:BNB}, BPD, IRWL1 and OMP on real world data, we consider the problem of compressed sensing for electrocardiogram (ECG) acquisition \citep{chen2019compressed}.
-We obtain real ECG recording samples from the MIT-BIH Arrhythmia Database (\url{https://www.physionet.org/content/mitdb/1.0.0/}) and consider the performance of the methods in terms sparsity of the returned signal and reconstruction error between the returned signal and the true signal.
+We seek to answer the following question: how does the performance of Algorithm \ref{alg:BNB} compare to state-of-the-art methods such as BPD, IRWL1 and OMP on {signal processing using} real world data? {To evaluate performance, we consider the problem of compressed sensing for electrocardiogram (ECG) acquisition \citep{chen2019compressed}.} We obtain real ECG recording samples from the MIT-BIH Arrhythmia Database (\url{https://www.physionet.org/content/mitdb/1.0.0/}) and consider the performance of the methods in terms {of} sparsity of the returned signal and reconstruction error between the returned signal and the true signal.